LADSoft/OrangeC/doc/adl.md

 Number classes are consumed by address modes or operands and are used to correlate a number in ASCII text to its coding sequence.

-Register classes are also consumed by address modes; they are generally used to generate a token sequence that can parse one of several register names and come up with a unique ordinal.
+Register classes are also consumed by address modes; they group various registers togther e.g. if their different ordinals are often used in the same contexts there might be a class linking them.
+They are generally used to generate a token sequence that can parse one of several register names and come up with a unique ordinal.
+The register classes can also be used to differentiate between different uses of the same ordinals.

 Address mode classes are consumed by opcodes and are used to group multiple address modes together.
 Between a token sequence specified in the address mode and the class specification, a unique coding sequence can be derived.
 Note that this means two Address specifications could differ only in class to allow different codings for the same input token sequence.

-Opcode classes are consumed by other opcodes, they are used to group different combinations of address modes together to find the coding sequence for the specified address mode.
+Opcode classes are consumed by other opcodes.
+They are used to group different combinations of address mode groupings together to find the coding sequence for the various address mode groupings that could be accessed by a single mnemonic.

 for example in the number